Angela Cavalieri

-Angela Cavalieri is an Australian printmaker.
+Angela Cavalieri (born 1962) is an Australian printmaker, whose work recreates text and narratives in visual form and was included in the Venice Biennale, 2011.

 Early life and education

 Cavalieri's parents migrated from Calabria, Italy, to Australia in the post-war period.
 She studied printmaking at the Victorian College of the Arts from 1981 to 1983.

 Career

-Cavalieri continued to exhibit in solo and group exhibitions since 1984.
+Cavalieri exhibited in solo and group exhibitions from 1984,and in 2011 was included in The Venice Biennale, Italian Pavillion In The World Project, 2011.
+She also won the Manly Library Artist Book Award in 2011.